automationmojo/automationkit/README.md

 ## Faster Classification of Issues
 One of the key philosophies behind the **Automation Kit** design is one of being able quickly and efficiently identify the nature of issues that come up during automation runs.
 The **Automation Kit** initially classifies errors into one of four categories:

-* **Configuration** - We identify configuration issues quickly and classify them so configuration related issues so as to ensure that we don't waist time troubleshooting configuration related issues.
+* **Configuration** - We identify configuration issues quickly and classify them so as to ensure that resources are not waisted troubleshooting configuration related issues and that eronious test results or noise is not generated due to configuration related issues.
+We also want automation runs to fail out quickly if the automation configuration is not setup correctly, before waisting additional testing resources.
 * **Environment** - The **Automation Kit** performs an initial diagnostic scan of the automation landscape and all the resources declared to be necessary to run a series of tasks or tests in order to provide indications of environmental failures as early as possible.
 This is important to ensure that we do not generate noise in automation results that are not related to the automation tasks or tests that might fail.
+Just as with configuration, we want automation runs to fail out quickly if the automation environment is not setup correctly.
-* **Error** - The **Automation Kit** classifies un-expected errors or errors that are not founded in an expectation of a result as an **Error** condition.
+* **Error** - The **Automation Kit** classifies un-expected errors, or errors that are not founded in an expectation of a result, as an **Error** condition.
 This helps to ensure these errors are given an appropriate initial direction or indication that the issues is a problem in the automation code and not an issue in the code that is the target of the automation run.
 * **Failure** - The **AutomationKit** classifies failures that are associated with an expectation of behavior from a target under test as failures.
-This allows for the proper initial classification of an issue as being a problem that is likely failure in the target of the automation and the behavior or result it should have exhibited.
+This allows for the proper initial classification of an issue as being a problem that is likely a failure in the code being targeted by the automation and the behavior or result it should have exhibited.

 Having the initial classification of issues fall into one of these four categories helps to ensure that issues are easier to triage and assign to the appropriate party for investigation and resolution.
+It also helps to establish categories that can be used for data collection in order to better analyse the performance of test infrastructure, test code and product code.

 ## Integration and Distributed Automation Support
 The **Automation Kit** comes with enterprise level integration and distributed automation capabilities.
 The framework utilizes a customize-able set of classes that guides enterprise users through a process of creating a very robust integration object model based on the roles that enterprise resources play in an automation landscape.